johndevitis/loadrating/README.md

 * check for non-composite capacity calcs

 * lfr
-	* fix lateral torsional buckling moment calculation in LFR getNegFlex (completely broken)
+	* ~~fix lateral torsional buckling moment calculation in LFR getNegFlex (completely broken)~~ This should be fixed, just needs to be error screened
   * change Mu -> Mn to be consistent w/ aashto documentation